themeteorchef/building-a-user-admin/building-a-user-admin.md

 [...]
 ```

 Here, we see two things happening.
-First, we set up a group using Flow Router's [groups]() feature which allows us to—like the name implies—group our routes together.
+First, we set up a group using Flow Router's [groups](https://github.com/kadirahq/flow-router#group-routes) feature which allows us to—like the name implies—group our routes together.
 Here, we're separating our `public` routes (the one's we're allowing anyone to access) off by creating a new group and assingning it to the variable `publicRoutes`.
 Inside, we define two properties: `name` and `triggersEnter`.
 The first is pretty obvious; the name (or label) for our group.
 The second one, though, `triggersEnter` is a bit odd.
 What's that?
 This property allows us to define an array of functions to be called before all of the routes in our `public` group.

 For our purposes, we have just one trigger defined.
 Hold that in the back of your mind, though.
 Let's get our public route for this recipe defined and come back this in a bit.
 Pay attention to the syntax here.
 We start by calling `publicRoutes.route()` to assign our new route to the `publicRoutes` group.
 If this were a standalone route, we'd call `FlowRouter.route()`.

 As the first argument, we pass the path for our URL relative to our applications' domain (e.g. `http://localhost:3000/invite/:token`).
 Inside of our path, we define a parameter `:token` that will allow us to pass a dynamic value along with this URL.
 As we'll see in a bit, this will be used to pass the invitation token we dynamically generate and send to new users.

 As the second argument, we pass an object with two properties: `name` and `action()`.
-Again, the first hear should be pretty clear; this is the name we can use to reference our route elsewhere in the applicaiton.
+Again, the first argument here should be pretty clear; this is the name we can use to reference our route elsewhere in the applicaiton.
 The `action()` part is what really separates Flow Router from Iron Router.
 Here, instead of just passing the name of the template we want to render (like we would with Iron Router's `template` paramater), here, we make a call to `BlazeLayout.render()`.
 What's that?

 As part of the design philosophy behind Flow Router, the intent was to separate anything that didn't have to immediately deal with routing from the router.
 Here, `BlazeLayout.render()` compensates for the separation of rendering our Blaze templates from the router.
 This method is given to us by a separate package included with Base called `kadira:blaze-layout`.
 It's job is simply to render Blaze templates into the location we specify.
 It takes two arguments: a `layout` template in the first slot and an object containing the names of "zones" where we'll render the specified template.
 In this case, we're telling Flow Router to use the `default` layout template and to render our `invite` template to the `yield` zone.
 Note that we've defined `yield` as the name of the zone.
 Real quick, let's hop over to our `default` template to see how this works.

-<p class="block-header">/client/templates/layouts/defaut.html</p>
+<p class="block-header">/client/templates/layouts/default.html</p>

 ```markup
 <template name="default">